-- 48. Concerns were raised in relation to the impact from the proposal being located on the side of a ridge within a visually obtrusive location, in addition to the cumulative visual impact of increased traffic on Marbelup North Road, resulting in a high visual impact on residents overlooking the valley. - 49.
+- 46. Concerns were raised in relation to the impact from the proposal being located on the side of a ridge within a visually obtrusive location, in addition to the cumulative visual impact of increased traffic on Marbelup North Road, resulting in a high visual impact on residents overlooking the valley. - 47.
 The subject site is zoned General Agriculture.
 City of Albany LPS1 classifies an extractive industry as a use that can be considered within this zone.
-In terms of compliance, the proposal meets the requirements of the City of Albany Extractive Industry and Mining Local Planning Policy.
+In terms of compliance, the proposal meets the requirements of the City of Albany Extractive Industry and Mining Local Planning Policy. - 48.
+In terms of visual amenity, the staging and rehabilitation of areas will serve to reduce the overall visual impact of the proposed works.
+Extractive industries are subject to an annual licence renewal inspection to ensure that rehabilitation work is correctly carried out.